Ford Mustang 5.0 V8 GT 2dr Auto

 Ten Second Review

 This seventh generation Mustang isn't really designed for the future.
 Instead, it mainly references the past, carrying over its engine and platform from the previous model.
 Ford wants to give its best-selling sports car a final stay of execution before this model goes the way of all combustion things - hence the sharper exterior and more modern cabin.
 So it's still authentic and if you loved it before, you'll love it now.
+Especially perhaps, in this Convertible guise.

 Background